Joseph Simmons - the pioneering Victorian balloonist

 At first there were too many houses in the area to land, but he then identified a barley field in Ulting near to Turner's beerhouse which seemed to be suitable as a landing spot.
 A newspaper later disparigingly described it as 'bleak spot'.
 As they tried to land, a grappling iron was thrown out but failed to connect with the ground and became entangled in a tree.
 The balloon hit the ground, bounced two or three times and then burst, plunging their basket to the ground.

-Two witnesses, Fredreick Cramner, a labourer from nearby Hatfield Peverel, and William Baker, the blacksmith, ran to assist to control the balloon but their efforts were in vain.
-Pc Claxton from nearby Woodham Water also saw the balloon come down and went to the scene.
+Two witnesses, Fredreick Cramner, a labourer from nearby Hatfield Peverel, and William Baker, the local blacksmith, ran to assist to control the balloon but their efforts were in vain.
+PC Claxton from nearby Woodham Water also saw the balloon come down and went to the scene.

 Simmons died at the scene, Field and Miers were both badly injured and taken to a nearby house from where they later gave evidence to the Coroner and a jury.